derrickp/derrickp.github.io/src/pages/blog/reminding-myself-of-bands.md

 Eventually I'd love to add more to `krustens` to maybe help remind me of some automatically, or marking artists as ones I want to keep seeing.
 Maybe even adding some exports to an Apple Music or Spotify playlist.
 I can do these things inside of Apple Music or Spotify itself, by adding to a playlist or my library, but it is always fun to take a little dive through my streaming history and do something local instead.

 If you use Spotify or Apple music and want to dig through your history, I would definitely recommend downloading your data from them and looking through what you get.
-And if you want, download `krustens` (through `cargo`) and try it out!
+And if you want, download `krustens` (through [cargo](https://crates.io/crates/krustens) or clone the [github](https://github.com/derrickp/krustens)) and try it out!
 I'm looking at adding binaries for different systems soon.

 If you're interested in `krustens` I'll be doing some posts in the future about how it all works.